BritishGeologicalSurvey/etlhelper/README.md

 # etlhelper

-> etlhelper is a Python library to simplify data transfer into and out of databases.
+> etlhelper is a Python ETL library to simplify data transfer into and out of databases.

 ## Overview